Rethinking Patch Dependence for Masked Autoencoders: Experiments

 \section{Experiments}

-We perform self-supervised pretraining on ImageNet-1K, following MAE~\cite{He2021}.
-We perform minimal hyperparameter tuning, maintaining consistency with MAE's parameters except for the learning rate and decoder depth.
-The hyperparameters were initially determined on ViT-Base and then directly applied to both ViT-Small and ViT-Large.
+We perform self-supervised pretraining on ImageNet-1K, following MAE~\citep{He2021}'s hyperparameter settings, only modifying the learning rate and decoder depth.
+The hyperparameters were initially determined on ViT-Base and then directly applied to ViT-Small, ViT-Large, and ViT-Huge.
 Both CrossMAE and MAE are trained for 800 epochs.
-Please refer to the supplementary material for implementation details.
+After pre-training, we evaluate the pre-trained models by fine-tuning them for image classification and instance segmentation.
+We provide implementation details and more experiments on different datasets and downstream tasks (iNaturalist~\citep{van2018inaturalist}, Places365~\citep{zhou2017places}, and ADE20K~\citep{zhou2019semantic}) in \cref{ssec:ablations_datasets}.